 Eligibility

 All authors from the previous calendar year are automatically eligible.
+Nominations can only be submitted by current ASR Editors.
 To submit an article for possible publication, visit the ASR Journal Home via Cambridge University Press.

 Past Winners